-- The total fund balance for the Quality of Life fund decreased by \$0.8 million (8%) from the prior year's total fund balance.
-This decrease is primarily due to an increase in the City's capital expenditures for the construction of the new police building. - The fund balance for the Home Rule Tax fund decreased by \$3.8 million (49%).
+- The total fund balance for the Quality of Life fund decreased by \$4.0 million (47%) from the prior year's total fund balance.
+This decrease is primarily due to increase in capital outlays during the year. - The fund balance for the Home Rule Tax fund increased by \$1.5 million (38%).
 This fund is created to account for the revenue received from the 1% home rule sales tax.
 The City Council restricted the use of this fund to expenditures incurred or capital construction projects for the Water and Sewer Funds, capital equipment purchases for all City Departments, capital expenditures for road construction or road maintenance, early retirement of existing indebtedness and nuisance abatement expenditures including demolition of dangerous and dilapidated structures.